-Mr LI Kwok Sing, Aubrey, aged 73, has been an Independent Non-executive Director of the Company since January 2002.
+Mr LI Kwok Sing, Aubrey, aged 74, has been an Independent Non-executive Director of the Company since January 2002.
 Mr Li is a director of IAM Family Office Limited, a Hong Kong based investment firm, and has over 45 years of experience in merchant banking and commercial banking.
 He is also a non-executive director of The Bank of East Asia, Limited (listed on the Stock Exchange of Hong Kong) and an independent non-executive director of Café de Coral Holdings Limited and Pokfulam Development Company Limited (both listed on the Stock Exchange of Hong Kong).
-Mr Li was an independent non-executive director of Kunlun Energy Company Limited and Tai Ping Carpets International Limited (both listed on the Stock Exchange of Hong Kong) from August 1998 to May 2020 and October 2010 to May 2020 respectively as well.
 Mr Li holds a Master's degree in Business Administration from Columbia University and a Bachelor of Science degree in Civil Engineering from Brown University.

-Mr LOK Kung Chin, Hardy, aged 73, has been an Independent Non-executive Director of the Company since January 2002.
+Mr LOK Kung Chin, Hardy, aged 74, has been an Independent Non-executive Director of the Company since January 2002.
 Mr Lok is the chairman of The Sun Company, Limited and has over 50 years of experience in building and engineering construction work.
 He is also an independent non-executive director of Tsit Wing International Holdings Limited (listed on the Stock Exchange of Hong Kong).
 Mr Lok graduated in Civil Engineering from the University of Manchester Institute of Science & Technology.
 He is a member of both the Institution of Civil Engineers and the Hong Kong Institution of Engineers, and a fellow member of the Hong Kong Institute of Construction Managers.